Mental Health and Wellbeing

 How to support your child's emotional wellbeing

 We are really pleased to be part of the Mental Health Support Team's Early Help Project which gives us access to a variety of resources.
-Our Emotional Wellbeing practitioners have already started to work with families with Parent led Guided Self Help around children's anxieties or challenging behaviour and the feedback from this has been very positive.
+Our Emotional Wellbeing practitioners work with families with Parent led Guided Self Help around children's anxieties or challenging behaviour and the feedback from this has been very positive.
+We also have access to other creative practitioners and run a programme of events for parents and children across the year -look out for these in Mrs Berry's Friday email to parents or use our calendar under the parent Information tab.

 If you would like more information on how to access support for your child, please contact: